zerocoolisgod/princess_game/README.md

   fullscreen: f11
   reset: f12

-Controles can be remaped by pressing select at the title screen.
+Controls can be remapped by pressing select at the title screen.

 Level select is tuned on at the title screen to help with level testing.
-Will be removed later or keeped as a "cheat code".
+Will be removed later or kept as a "cheat code".